MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 The Intune App SDK consists of the following files:

-* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, with the exception of the Support Library JAR files.
+* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, except for the Support Library JAR files.
 * **Microsoft.Intune.MAM.SDK.DownlevelStubs.aar**: This AAR contains
-  stubs for Android system classes which are present only on newer devices but which are referenced by methods in [MAMActivity].
+  stubs for Android system classes, which are present only on newer devices, but which are referenced by methods in [MAMActivity].
 Newer devices will ignore these stub classes.
 This AAR is necessary only if your app performs reflection on classes deriving from `MAMActivity`, and most apps do not need to include it.
 The AAR contains ProGuard rules to exclude all its classes.
-* **com.microsoft.intune.mam.build.jar**: A Gradle plugin which [aids in integrating the SDK](#build-tooling).
+* **com.microsoft.intune.mam.build.jar**: A Gradle plugin, which [aids in integrating the SDK](#build-tooling).
 * **CHANGELOG.md**: Provides a record of changes made in each SDK version.
 * **THIRDPARTYNOTICES.TXT**:  An attribution notice that acknowledges third-party and/or OSS code that will be compiled into your app.